Food Quantity Detection

 Common Pitfalls & Tips

-- Always check compatibility: If a device doesn’t support the SDK, revert to segmentation.
+quantity_prediction_status = "done"before treating the quantities as final. - Always check compatibility: If a device doesn’t support the SDK, revert to segmentation.

 - User motion: Ensure users perform full 180º arcs; shorter movements reduce accuracy.